jeka-dev/jeka/docs/installation.md

 - `-v .:/workdir jeka --version` lets Jeka operate in the current directory of the host machine

-- `[JEKA ARGUMENTS]` stands for regular jeka you would pass to jeka command line as `project: back' or '--help'.
+- `[JEKA ARGUMENTS]` stands for regular jeka arguments you would pass to jeka command line as `project: back' or '--help'.